IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/checkbox.md

 <!-- end: WebComponents -->

-The simplest way to start using the checkbox is as follows:
+The simplest way to start using the `Checkbox` is as follows:

 ```html
 <igc-checkbox></igc-checkbox>